 Safeguarding an organization from cyber threats is no small task.
 It takes a lot of expertise, staff and time — resources that are almost always in short supply today.
-These are some of the main reasons why 88% of organizations favor outsourcing for their IT security operations.1
+These are some of the main reasons why more than 80% of executives said they are turning to third-party providers to provide at least part of their security capabilities.1

 Engaging a cybersecurity vendor for endpoint protection and extended detection and response (XDR), cloud security, identity protection or services like managed detection and response (MDR) can provide an effective approach for tapping into expertise that equips your organization with security best practices.
 But how do you choose the vendor that’s right for you?